 - enrol with a provider in each unit, by the census date;

 - read the HECS-HELP, Commonwealth supported places information booklet;

 - submit a valid Request for Commonwealth support and HECS-HELP form to your provider by the census date (or earlier administrative date); and

 - finalise your payment arrangements for your student contributions by the census date.

-Australian citizens will only be eligible for a Commonwealth supported place if their provider reasonably expects the person will undertake some of their course of study in Australia.
+Australian citizens are eligible for a Commonwealth supported place if their university reasonably expects the person will undertake some of their course of study in Australia.
 If you intend on studying overseas via distance education for your entire course then you would not meet these residency requirements.

-You will not meet the residency requirements if your provider reasonably expects that you will not be in Australia undertaking any units contributing to the course of study in which you are enrolled.
+You will not meet the residency requirements if your university reasonably expects that you will not be in Australia undertaking any units contributing to the course of study in which you are enrolled.

 New Zealand citizens and permanent visa holders must be resident in Australia for the duration of their unit(s).
 Any period of residence outside Australia will be disregarded if: